klabacka-lab/BAM_comparative_genetics/README.md

 `enterobacterales_test_farmed_stats_box.png` and
 `enterobacterales_test_farmed_stats_histogram.png`, respectively the box and histogram plots showing the conservation of BamA and its POTRA domains across the 128 sequences of this test file.

-These should look like
+### Final Products

 ![alt_text](box_test.png "Box plot you should see after running enterobacterales_test.fa through all the necessary scripts.")